boss-defender/Abliteration/README.md

 * **`GOOGLE DRIVE AUTHORIZATION`**: When prompted by the pop-up window, click "Connect to Google Drive -> select google account -> select all permission".
 This allows the script to create a tiny checkpoint folder (~10-50 MB) to save your trial progress in real-time! 💾

 ### 4️⃣ Step 2: Zip Output Files
 Click **Play (▶️)** on Cell 2.
 It smart-scans your workspace, finds your newly decensored model weights, and packs them into a `.zip` archive.
+I don't prefer to zip folder.
+You may need to be extra careful about path while zipping.

 ### 5️⃣ Step 3: Download Model
 Click **Play (▶️)** on Cell 3.
-This triggers an automatic browser download straight to your computer! 📦⬇️
+This triggers an automatic browser download straight to your computer!
+You may need to be extra careful while downloading.
+It will be best to manually download.
+But for large file, just copy path of that large file and paste in zip_file -> path. then click start.
+It will download large file if you face errors/abort message while manually downloading .📦⬇️

 ### Yes, it will take a long time to finish.
 Don't worry, keep that tab open.
 And take a movie break.

+---

+💡 **Always download tokenizer_config.json from hugging face base model.
+Because Heretic will give you broken tokenizer_config.json!**

+💡 **Download llama.cpp and Install it.
+After installing llama.cpp properly use this command below to generate GGUF file to run AI model in LMstudio or Ollama**

+💡 **python convert_hf_to_gguf.py "/path/to/dir/[Folder Name Where All Files Saved]" --outfile /path/to/dir/[AI Model Name] --outtype auto**

+or,

+💡 **./venv/bin/python convert_hf_to_gguf.py "/path/to/dir/[Folder Name Where All Files Saved]" --outfile /path/to/dir/[AI Model Name] --outtype auto**

 ---